Going Rogue with an Off Grid Tiny House

 Introduction to Off Grid Living

-The term “off the grid” is defined as not requiring public utilities such as electricity, water, sewer, natural gas, heat and other services.
+The term “off the grid” is defined as not requiring public utilities such as electricity, water, sewer, natural gas, heat, and other services.
 It also often entails living a minimalist lifestyle, reducing waste, and spending only on absolute necessities.
-To truly live off the grid you must get your electricity from renewable sources like wind, solar or geothermal.
+To truly live off the grid you must get your electricity from renewable sources like wind, solar or geothermal power.

-The two main reasons people have noted for transitioning to an off the grid lifestyle are: financial, because of the money you can save on utilities, and also environmental, to lessen the impact their lives have on the environment.
+The two main reasons people have noted for transitioning to an off the grid lifestyle are financial, because of the money you can save on utilities, and also environmental, to lessen the impact their lives have on the environment.
 For example, the average American household uses over 8,900 kilowatt-hours of electricity and somewhere around 144,000 gallons of water each and every year.
-This number will be decreased when moving off-the-grid and the energy and water used will also be sourced on-site, limiting the overall environmental effects as well.
+This number will be decreased when moving off the grid and the energy and water used will also be sourced on-site, limiting the overall environmental effects as well.
 With more financial freedom, studies show that people experience less stress and anxiety too!

 Buying an Off Grid Tiny House